Rakesh-07-07/Rakesh-07-07/README.md

 Welcome to my GitHub profile!
 I am Rakesh.

 ## About Me:
-I am a passionate cyber security enthusiast currently pursuing my 4th year of engineering.
-My fascination with technology and security drives my commitment to protecting data and ensuring the safety of information systems.
-Throughout my academic journey, I have gained a strong foundation in network security, threat analysis, and risk management
+I am a passionate cybersecurity enthusiast and a B.Tech graduate with a strong interest in securing systems and protecting digital assets.
+Through my academic coursework, projects, and hands-on learning, I have developed a solid foundation in network security fundamentals, vulnerability assessment, basic threat analysis, and risk awareness.
+I am highly motivated to continue learning, apply my skills in real-world environments, and grow as a cybersecurity professional.

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/rakesh-r-s)